 When should I have my wisdom teeth removed?

 Ideally, wisdom teeth should be removed before they cause pain or discomfort, and before an infection develops.
-Even if your wisdom teeth aren’t causing pain, they may still eventually cause crowding, which can lead to tooth decay as crowded teeth can be difficult to clean.
+Even if your wisdom teeth aren’t causing pain, they may still eventually cause crowding, which can lead to tooth decay as crowded teeth can be challenging to clean.

 You’ll want to schedule your wisdom teeth extraction in advance, and allow a few days for recovery.

-What age do most people have their wisdom teeth removed?
+At what age do most people have their wisdom teeth removed?

 Signs you need to have your wisdom teeth removed

 If you experience any of these symptoms, contact your dentist, as your wisdom teeth could be causing problems: